romanzenka/mgfRcpp/README.md

 # mgfRcpp

-Worlds worst Mascot Generic Format parser.
+World's worst Mascot Generic Format parser.

 Done to allow loading of very large .mgf files where other packages seemed to fail on out of memory errors / were too slow.